m7mdramadandx/EVA-Scholarship/README.md

 # EVA Scholarship
-EVA Scholarship is a simple and awesome opportiunities flutter app.
-It gives you a quick and simple opportiunity in many forms such as (IB, Bachelor, Master and PHDD) that supports both Devices( Android and IOS Devices).
+EVA Scholarship is a simple and awesome opportunities flutter app.
+It gives you a quick and simple opportunity in many forms such as (IB, Bachelor, Master and PHD) that supports both Devices( Android and IOS Devices).

 ## Built With